 For this recipe, you’ll want to choose a potato that has thin skin but is also starchy enough to naturally thicken the soup itself.
 The best potatoes for this are russet or Yukon Gold potatoes.

 Other varieties, like red potatoes, are better when you want the potato to hold its shape in the soup.
 They contain less starch and will not break down as easily or turn out as creamy when mashed.
-Instead, save your red potatoes for cold potato salad.
+Instead, save your red potatoes for this german potato salad.

 How to make loaded baked potato soup in the Instant Pot

 Turn the Instant Pot to SAUTE mode and saute the garlic, onion, and celery in butter until they begin to soften.
 Then add the potatoes and broth.

 Seal the lid and cook the soup on MANUAL high pressure.
 While it cooks, whisk together the cornstarch and milk to make a thickening slurry.

 Do a quick release when the potatoes are finished cooking and set it back on SAUTE mode.
 Stir in the slurry and remaining milk while you mash the potatoes.